 It’ll make you feverish, antsy, terrified, and down right insane sometimes (that’s what’s called being awake and alive, by the way.
 Yeah I just found out too—comfort = death), but it’ll boost your confidence to the roof, it’ll make you mentally and psychologically stronger, and most importantly, it’ll turn you into a better warrior.
 Because you are, you know, a warrior.
 And if you want to live your dream life, sometimes you must fight for it.
 You’re already at war by becoming a writer (You punk rocker, you!
 Don’t you know that all art is a form of social rebellion!?).
 Now put on that armor and get to battle.
 You are worth fighting for.
 You are worth the trouble and so is your work.

 You must face your own fears and limitations and then fight past them.
 You will fail and you will try again.
 You must take strides to sacrifice your civilian time and energy just as much as you’ve sacrificed your artistic.
 All for your art, all for your love, and all for the benefit of the human race.
 You have to believe that, if even in a small way.
 That it’s the most important work.
 That you are important, and that you are needed.

 And then it does turn to gold, I promise you.
-It’s not that we must want to deal in shit or that the work you’re doing will be shit instead of fun or good, or that it’s all going to be shitty.
-It’s this–that at some point in your life, you’ll be tested, and the natural, common reaction is to back away.
+It’s not that we must want to deal in muck or that the work you’re doing will be muck instead of fun or good, or that it’s all going to be mucky.
+It’s this: that at some point in your life, you’ll be tested, and the natural, common reaction is to back away.
 DON’T BACK AWAY.
 Turn toward it.
-And then it’s not shit work anymore, it’s human work, it’s writer work, it’s life work.
+And then it’s not muck work anymore, it’s human work, it’s writer work, it’s life work.